Euro zone bond yields fall as vaccine optimism fades; focus on central banks

 The moves showed the ECB's policy rate -- at -0.50% -- provides a support level for the benchmark Bund yield, said Michael Leister, head of interest rate strategy at Commerzbank.
 He expects Lagarde's reassurances to continue resonating with the market.

-Italian bonds, which outperformed after Lagarde spoke on Wednesday, saw 10-year yields down 1 basis point on the day in to 0.69%.
-IT10YT=RR.
+Italian bonds, which outperformed after Lagarde spoke on Wednesday, saw 10-year yields down 5 basis point on the day to 0.66% IT10YT=RRafter Italy sold 6 billion euros of three-, seven- and 15-year bonds, securing record low borrowing costs on the three and 15-year.

+That pushed the gap between the 10-year yield and Germany's -- effectively the risk premium on Italian debt -- to around 116 basis points, its lowest since the second quarter of 2018.

 Central banks will again be on focus on Thursday, with Lagarde due to speak together with Bank of England Governor Andrew Bailey and Federal Reserve Chairman Jerome Powell at the ECB's annual symposium at 16:45 GMT.